NWU-MuST/STP-appserver/install/README.dev.md

 ```

 Edit `FSUID` variable found in `Dockerfile.dev`, if needed.
 This should be the same as your host system UID.
+Edit IP addresses found in variables `SPEECHSERVER` and `APPSERVER` - these should be the same as the host system.

 To build the docker image run: